3ka1tz/3ka1tz/README.md

 Welcome to my GitHub profile.

-Here you can find all my coding projects: past, present, and future.
+Here you can find all my coding projects: past, present and future.

-Feel free to leave comments, recommendations and suggestions — I’d really appreciate your thoughts.
+Feel free to comment, recommend or suggest about anything you want — I’d really appreciate your thoughts.

-If you found anything helpful or interesting, dropping a ⭐ would mean a lot!
+If you found any repo helpful or interesting, dropping a star would mean a lot!

+Thanks for stopping by.